 In the digital era, companies are increasingly looking for ways to harness the power of data to improve their business.
 An emerging concept that help to achieve this goal is the digital twin.

 Simply, a digital twin is a digital replica of a physical object or system.
 With digital models, companies can gain valuable insights about their products.
 It also improve decision-making by identifying potential improvements before design.
 This makes the digital twin an incredibly powerful tool for businesses.

 What exactly is a digital twin?
 And how can it help to improve the design?

-Learn more in this article and take advantage of the potential of a BIM management system to better manage the modeling process and the entire design.
+Learn more in this article and take advantage of the potential of a digital twin software to better manage the modeling process and the entire design.

 What is a Digital Twin?

 A digital twin is a digital representation of a physical object or system, designed to facilitate and improve decision-making processes.
 It can be created for any kind of object, including industrial machines, buildings, bridges and even human beings.

 Typically, digital twins are created from data obtained by sensors and other sources of information. this information are then used to model, simulate, predict, and optimize the behavior and design of the components they represent in real time.